-Selena Gomez Wows In Retro Pink Dress At The ‘Harper’s Bazaar’ ICONs Party At NYFW
+Selena Gomez Wows In Retro Pink Dress At The Harper’s BAZAAR ICONS Party At NYFW

-Selena Gomez, 25, could not have looked more gorgeous at the 2017 Harper’s Bazaar ICONs party on Sept.
+Selena Gomez, 25, could not have looked more gorgeous at the 2017 Harper’s BAZAAR ICONS party on Sept.
 8. Rocking a retro pink dress, the singer was effortless yet completely glam, and we love how she’s channeling “Jackie” Kennedy Onassis.
 And while Selena ALWAYS looks fabulous, her long sleeve frock was especially on-point during this star-studded Fashion Week event.
 There’s no question Sel was glowing from the inside out — could it be because her BF, The Weeknd — aka Abel Makkonen Tesfaye, 27 — was there too?
 Click here to see adorable pics of Selena Gomez and The Weeknd.

 The “Fetish” singer turned heads while making an appearance with her friends, rocking a pastel-hued frock with a pair of bright red lace-up heels.
 She showed off her gorgeous sun-kissed legs, turning heads from the moment she arrived on the scene.
 Selena opted for purple eye shadows with a smokey finish, soft pink rouge and a nude lip color, looking like a princess before hitting the red carpet with her longtime beau.
 She completed her smoldering style with a tousled up ‘do, carrying around a chic bag as she ventured towards the star-studded venue.
 Can we pronounce her the style queen yet?!